 Reassemble and try again!

-Replace PTFE tube
+PTFE tube is degraded/breaking down

 When you open up the hot end and clean it up, you may notice that the PTFE tube has degraded.
 In this case, you will have to replace the PTFE tube.